Tonsillectomy: Sore throat

 Surgery is not recommended for those with fewer than seven documented throat infections in the last year, fewer than five each year for the last two years, or fewer than three each year for three years.
 Severely affected children who undergo surgery on average have one fewer sore throat per year in the subsequent one or two years, compared to those who do not.
 Specifically one review of five randomized controlled trials, found a decrease from 3.6 to 3.0 episodes in the year following surgery.
 In less severely affected children, surgery results in an increase, rather than a decrease of sore throats when the sore throat directly following surgery is included.
-Surgery results in a reduction in school absence in the year after surgery, but the strength of evidence is low.
+Surgery results in a reduction in school absence in the following year, but the strength of evidence is low.
 Surgery does not result in an improvement in the quality of life.
 Benefits of surgery do not persist over time.
 Those with frequent throat infections often spontaneously improve over a year without surgery.
 Therefore, a certain number of people who undergo surgery will do so unnecessarily as they would not have had further episodes of tonsillitis had they not had surgery.
 Evidence in adults is unclear.